 For comparison, you can head to Activity Monitor to figure out the power consumption and occupied RAM by Safari.
-Consequently, you can draw the clear conclusion that Chrome uses more RAM and consumes more battery power, while Safari, has optimized to work on macOS and iOS that can save up the battery to one hour more than Chrome.
+Consequently, you can draw the clear conclusion that Chrome uses more RAM and consumes more battery power.
+While Safari has been optimized to work on macOS and iOS, which can save up the battery to one hour more than Chrome.

 Chrome vs Safari in compatibility

 Chrome works well on Macs, Windows, and Linux.
 No matter what computer operating system you're running, you can experience this excellent browser by installing it straightforwardly.
 By the way, if you're part of Google's ecosystem, you can get the most out of the devices from Google Incorporation without effort, like Chromecast and Google Nest.

 Safari, however, is only suitable for Apple's products, like Macs, iPads, and iPhones.
 If you're all-in on Apple's platform, undoubtedly, Safari is your overwhelming choice.
-Designed for Macs, iPads, and iPhones, Safari grants you pass windows and tabs seamlessly between them.
+Designed for Macs, iPads, and iPhones, Safari grants you to pass windows and tabs seamlessly between them.

 Sometimes, Safari might crash and you are just confused.
 But don't worry, you can fix Safari not working on Mac/MacBook easily for software problem is not a big deal.

 Chrome vs Safari in extensions

 Google Chrome grants users to add extensions to the browser, which is extremely convenient.
-For example, Grammarly is a fabulous tool, by adding this extension, Chrome will remind you of the grammar mistakes and present you with the right grammar when you're typing in browser.
+For example, Grammarly is a fabulous tool, by adding this extension, Chrome will remind you of the grammar mistakes and present you with the right grammar when you're typing in the browser.

 Nevertheless, Apple introduced the extension function until the Safari browser updated to Safari 14.
-Nowadays, you can also add extensions to it, such as Grammarly, Honey, and password managers extensions, which makes Safari more in line with Chrome.
+Nowadays, you can also add extensions to it, such as Grammarly, Honey, and Safari password manager extensions, which makes Safari more in line with Chrome.

-Noticeably, Apple has announced that you can convert existing Chrome extensions to Safari Web Extensions, and this work enables you to switch from Chrome and Safari seamlessly.
+Noticeably, Apple has announced that you can convert Chrome extensions to Safari Extensions, and this work enables you to switch from Chrome and Safari seamlessly.